 * Locals told to take cover from wind, floods

 * Oil and gas operations already affected

-CORPUS CHRISTI, Texas, Aug 25 (Reuters) - Hurricane Harvey intensified early on Friday into potentially the most powerful hurricane to hit the U.S. mainland in more than a decade, as authorities warned locals to shelter from what could be life-threatening winds and floods.
+GALVESTON, Texas, Aug 25 (Reuters) - Hurricane Harvey intensified early on Friday into potentially the biggest hurricane to hit the U.S. mainland in more than a decade, as authorities warned locals to shelter from what could be life-threatening winds and floods.

 "Now is the time to urgently hide from the wind.
 Failure to adequately shelter may result in serious injury, loss of life, or immense human suffering," the National Weather Service said.

 Harvey grew into a category 2 storm with winds of 105 mph (169 kph) as it moved northwest about 185 miles (295 km) off Port O'Connor, Texas, the National Hurricane Center said.

 Up to 35 inches (97 cm) of rain are expected over parts of Texas, with winds up to 125 mph, and sea levels may surge as high as 12 feet (3.7 meters).
 Louisiana could get 10 to 15 inches of rain.
 Flood warnings are in effect for Louisiana and northern Mexico.

 "Life-threatening and devastating flooding expected near the coast due to heavy rainfall and storm surge," the hurricane center said.